Remember the Titans: UDM Reaches Out to Its Neighbors

 Not many would argue that point but, for just few minutes, let’s forget the big dog and hear the tale of the Temple, the New School, the Tufts of Motown: It’s the University of Detroit Mercy.

-UDM is particularly well regarded in engineering and architecture, and these programs draw people from across the US and from 40 countries.
-It is a Jesuit school like Xavier, Loyola and Georgetown and, like them, emphasizes a well-rounded liberal arts education.
+UDM is particularly well regarded in engineering and architecture, and these programs in particular draw people from across the country and from 40 international countries.
+It is a Jesuit school like Xavier, Loyola and Georgetown and, like them, emphasizes a well-rounded liberal arts education no matter the major a student pursues.

 So what’s going on up there worth noticing?
 As it turns out, quite a bit.
 UDM is shaping the fabric of its neighborhood, introducing new talent and brains to Detroit with every incoming class, and keeping its family close to home.